Top 10 Risks in Cyber Security

 SQL Injection

-SQL Injection attacks manipulate data and are used to access sensitive data that is not usually available to the common public.
+SQL Injection attacks manipulate data and are used to access sensitive data that is not usually available to the general public.
 Third parties manipulate SQL queries to get their hands on important, sensitive information.
 This is done through a code request sent to the server.

 Unlike other viruses, SQL is a computer virus that came about in January 2003, causing a lack of service on internet hosts, which slowed internet traffic down significantly.
 This virus spread fast, and within 10 minutes, it was able to affect 75,000 victims.